voidKandy/espionox/README.md

 ```
 Docs are not yet written, for more info on the API check out the tests folder or consult this [WIP example GUI](https://github.com/voidKandy/espionox_egui_demo/tree/master)

+espionox is very early in development and everything in the API may be subject to change
 Please feel free to reach out with any questions, suggestions, issues or anything else :)